drkmenon/finalknotes/content/blog/2022-01-08-booster/index.md

 ## Limitation

-+ Immunogenisity against Omicron variant of COVID19 not tested.
++ Immunogenicity against Omicron variant of COVID19 not tested.